 - Don’t publish images of cannabis, cannabis products, or cannabis paraphernalia.

 Instagram can be a powerful component of your social media marketing plan if you play by the rules.
-Here are five tips to help you get the most from Instagram for your cannabis business or brand.
+Here are six tips to help you get the most from Instagram for your cannabis business or cannabis-related business.

 1. Diversify Your Content